iftikhar8/thesis/chapters/lit_review/docs/lit_review.md

-# Literature review
+# Biophysical model review

 ## Title
+Review of biophysical modelling in investigating connectivity patterns in marine species with a pelagic larval stage.

 ## Introduction
-The introduction should:

-define your topic and provide an appropriate context for reviewing the literature;
-establish your reasons – i.e. point of view – for reviewing the literature;
-explain the organisation – i.e. sequence – of the review;
-state the scope of the review – i.e. what is included and what isn’t included.
-For example, if you were reviewing the literature on obesity in children you might say something like: There are a large number of studies of obesity trends in the general population.
-However, since the focus of this research is on obesity in children, these will not be reviewed in detail and will only be referred to as appropriate.

 ### First background paragraph
 This review focuses on biophysical connectivity models.

-####What is a biophysical model?
+-What is a biophysical model?

-####When did we start utilising them?
+-When did we start utilising them?

-- The ICES manual was released in 2009, have people been implementing models using this paper?
+-The ICES manual was released in 2009, have people been implementing models using this paper?
 It has a suite of recommendations.
 Want to evaluate if the field is moving forward at all, or are we just making the same mistakes.

-####What are they used for?
+-What are they used for?

-####Aims/scope of the review
+###Aims/scope of the review
 This review begun from an attempt to understand what biological parameters influence connectivity and how they influence connectivity.
 We wanted to build a biophysical model and we wanted to know what behaviours we needed as input to get the most accurate patterns we could (without empirical validation).
 Common to all models is the suspicion that the output does not in fact match the reality of the processes modelled.
 In connectivity modelling, it can be difficult to verify the output.
 This difficulty is proportional to the spatial and temporal scales used in the model.
 However, we need to have progression in the field so that where it is difficult to empirically replicate the results, we can have a degree of confidence in the accuracy and precision of the modelled patterns.
 The end goal is to understand what input parameters are required to make the most accurate model possible (with well understood trade-offs such as execution time), to allow us to infer compelling conclusions.

 The last major review in the area of ichthyoplankton biophysical modelling was undertaken nearly a decade ago (Miller 2007).
 We wanted to see if the biological processes found in this review were still relevant in recently published models, even though our focus was on connectivity models.
 For example, had emergent processes like growth become standard in models now or was there a new consensus of parameters to implement?
 In the last decade, high powered computing has become more accessible to researchers and in addition researchers are becoming more programming literate, arguably due to the rising popularity of the free statistical platform R (insert citation).
 Therefore it is expected that models will be both more common in the recent literature and that these models will have a higher inherent complexity, as the tools and knowledge to construct these models are more ubiquitous.

 Our research interest lies in the connectivity patterns of ichthyoplankton, however we looked at studies for a variety of marine species with a pelagic larval stage, as the differences in input parameterisation can be negligible.
 Therefore the scope of this review was to understand the parameters being used in these models and how these input parameters effect the dispersal patterns generated.
 We wanted to identify what processes were shared amongst these models, to understand if there was an established suite of required biological processes.
 Specifically, our interest was in how the configuration of parameters affected these generated dispersal patterns, allowing us to understand what we needed to include in our model.

-#####Study aims:
+####Study aims:

 1. Wanted to compare how larval behaviours affected the connectivity patterns of models.
 The aim was to understand what behaviours are required to produce the most accurately generated models.